owensgl/intro-genomics/labs/lab_3.md

 ## Objectives

 - Load Libraries in R studio
-- Load data from a text file into R
 - Describe the structure of a dataframe
-- Convert a dataframe to tidy format
 - Filter a dataframe
-- Summarize and transforma a dataframe
+- Summarize and transform a dataframe

 ## Activities